 - The liquid applied membrane displays a visible eco-friendly appearance for the building.

-- The roof experts from SBS can determine the viability of restoring existing roofs.
+- The roof experts from Seamless Buildings Systems can determine the viability of restoring existing roofs.
 In addition to the condition of the roof, many other factors affect this decision, such as age of the roof, estimated replacement cost, cost of restoration, and how much the restoration will extend the life of the roof.
 Restoration may also include the replacement of a failed roof component such as EPDM seams, or predictive maintenance such as flashings.

 - The SBS comprehensive maintenance program adds to the life expectancy of your roof.
 After the liquid membrane is applied, an SBS professional will visit your location two times each year to inspect the roof and submit a report on the findings.
 At SBS, we become the eyes and ears for your company’s roof maintenance.

 - Liquid applied membranes are a large group of products that share beneficial characteristics for a roof coating, such as stability at high temperatures and resistance to age, sunlight, moisture, temperature extremes, and chemicals.

 - The liquid applied membranes used by SBS has unique properties other polymers cannot match.